-My name is Puck, and I am the Founder of Gooru, Inc. To families from Canton to Cambridge to New Berlin, I hope you are staying well.
+My name is Puck, and I am the Founder of Gooru, Inc. To families from Asheville to Belarus to Cambridge, I hope you are staying well.
 Given the state of the world, it’s as important as ever to ensure babies and young children are safely getting out for walks and seeing the world around them.
 I want to tell you a little bit about how I came up with Gooru Mirror and how I used it with my two children, Lawson and Ilsa.

 When the boy could sit up on his own, we transferred him from a backward-facing stroller to a forward-facing stroller.
 One summer day after returning from a business trip, I took him with me on a training run and realize I was missing an opportunity to engage.
 I hollered, strenuously peeked around the side, peered through the transparent canopy (at the back of his head), all with little connection, much awkwardness, and no eye-to-eye contact.
 When I went home to buy a stroller mirror and realized no stroller mirrors were available for sale, I started prototyping.
 I wanted a stylish mirror that went on and off easily, stayed in place during runs, and had the perfect convex to enable face-to-face communication during stroller time.
 This was easier said than done.

 As my children grew and my prototypes improved, we walked and talked more – they were a captive audience, after all, as was I. We worked on the ASL alphabet, played “I Spy,” counted objects around all around us, and held marathon rallies of Serve and Return.
 They loved the attention and showed me with smiles, engagement, and more eye contact.

 When the babies grew old enough to sing, I’d run to their tunes.
 The more they sang, the faster I’d go.
 They’d watch me strain and laugh.
 Research from M.I.T. indicates they may have been learning resilience during these moments.
 When they stopped singing, something my youngest rarely did, I slowed down, and a conversation would begin anew.